Alice1212-AI/Rinex-Project-1-LinearRegression-Advertising/README.md

 RMSE gives the square root of MSE and is a commonly used evaluation metric to measure the magnitude of error.

-✔ Model Refit with Subset of Features:
+12.Model Refit with Subset of Features:

 python